Lethal injection: Procedure in the United States

-Missouri and, before the abolition of capital punishment, Delaware, uses or used a lethal injection machine designed by Massachusetts-based Fred A. Leuchter consisting of two components: the delivery module and the control module.
+Missouri and, before the abolition of capital punishment, Delaware, use or used a lethal injection machine designed by Massachusetts-based Fred A. Leuchter consisting of two components: the delivery module and the control module.
 The delivery module is in the execution chamber.
-It must be pre-loaded with the proper chemicals and operates the timing of the dosage.
-The control module is in the control room.
-This is the portion which officially starts the procedure.
-This is done by first arming the machine, and then with station members simultaneously pressing each of their buttons on the panel to activate the delivery.
-The computer then deletes who actually started the syringes, so the participants are not aware if their syringe contained saline or one of the drugs necessary for execution (to assuage guilt in a manner similar to the blank cartridge in execution by firing squad).
+It must be preloaded with the proper chemicals and operate with the timing of the dosage.
+The controller module is in the control room.
+This section is the portion that officially starts the procedure.
+The operation is done by first arming the machine and then having station members simultaneously press each of their buttons on the panel to activate the delivery.
+The computer then deletes the identity of the person who actually started the syringes, so the participants are not aware whether their syringe contained saline or one of the drugs necessary for execution (to assuage guilt in a manner similar to the blank cartridge in execution by firing squad).

 The delivery module has eight syringes.
 The end syringes (i.e., syringes 7 and 8) containing saline, syringes 2, 4 and 6 containing the lethal drugs for the main line and syringes 1, 3 and 5 containing the injections for the backup line.
 The system was used in New Jersey before the abolition of the death penalty in 2007.
 Illinois previously used the computer, and Missouri and Delaware use the manual injection switch on the delivery panel.

 Eleven states have switched, or have stated their intention to switch, to a one-drug lethal injection protocol.
 A one-drug method is using the single drug sodium thiopental to execute someone.
 The first state to switch to this method was Ohio, on December 8, 2009.

-In 2011, after pressure by activist organizations, the manufacturers of pentobarbital and sodium thiopental halted the supply of the drugs to U.S. prisons performing lethal injections and required all resellers to do the same.
+In 2011, after pressure from activist organizations, the manufacturers of pentobarbital and sodium thiopental halted the supply of the drugs to U.S. prisons performing lethal injections and required all resellers to do the same.

 Procedure in China

 In the past, the People's Republic of China executed prisoners primarily by means of shooting.
-In recent years, lethal injection has become more common.
+Recently, lethal injection has become more common.
 The specific lethal injection procedures, including the drug or drugs used, are a state secret and not publicly known.

 Lethal injection in China was legalized in 1996.
 The number of shooting executions slowly decreased, and in February 2009, the Supreme People's Court ordered the discontinuation of firing squads by the following year under the conclusion that injections were more humane to the prisoner.
 It has been suggested that the switch is also in response to executions being horrifying to the public.
 Lethal injections are less expensive than firing squads, with a single dose costing 300 yuan compared to 700 yuan for a shooting execution.